tkf/emacs-jedi/doc/source/index.rst

 Before posting question or bug report in the `issue tracker`_, please investigate the problem by yourself.
 Here is some checklist.

+It is best to mention that you went through this list (or stuck with somewhere) in your question or bug report.

 #.
-You can try Jedi.el without installing it.
+You can try Jedi.el without installing it, in a "clean Emacs setup"
+   [#]_ .
+If you don't know what is wrong and don't know where to start, this it the best thing to try first.
+This helps you to find out if your setting is wrong or if it is actually a bug in Jedi.el.

    Check :ref:`quick-try`.
 If it works, compare with your Emacs setup carefully.
 It is likely that there is something wrong in your Emacs setup.
 You should also check minimal working examples in the install_ section.

 #.
+Run :kbd:`M-x` :el:symbol:`jedi:show-version-info`.
+   This helps you in two ways.

+   1. Paste the result of this function when you are asking question or reporting bug, to give people basic information.

-To make sure that jedi.el is running correctly, you can
+   2. To make sure jedi.el is running correctly and communicating with Jedi EPC server.
-   do ``M-x jedi:show-jedi-version``.
-It will show the versions of the Python libraries you are using.

-   This is least complex way to communicate with the Jedi server.
+      This is the least complex way to communicate with the Jedi server.
 If it doesn't work, rest of Jedi.el functions will not work.

 #.
 To check that :el:symbol:`jedi:setup` is called properly via
    :el:symbol:`python-mode-hook`, run ``M-: jedi-mode RET`` in